goszpeti-OSS/fep3_cyclone_dds_plugin/Readme.md

-# FEP ECLIPSE CYCLONE DDS PLUGIN
+# FEP3 Eclipse Cyclone DDS Simulation Bus Plugin

 This project aim to add an open source simulation bus to the FEP3 SDK for the purpose of showcasing its capabilities.
 It does not aim to be a fully featured and fast implementation.